myquay/michael-mckenna.com/blog/content/post/2014/setting-up-a-jekyll-workflow-on-windows.md

 ### The set up

 First we point a Visual Studio website at our Jekyll project, this allows us to edit the files with all that intellisense goodness.
 You'll notice from the file layout that this is just a standard Jekyll site.

->Warning: if there is a BOM (Byte order mark) header in your files Jekyll will implode.
+If there is a BOM (Byte order mark) header in your files Jekyll will implode.
 In my experience adding a file through VS will include this header, add blank files directly through windows explorer.

 #### Grunt